w3c/specberus/README.md

   nevertheless require investigation.
 There may be several for a rule.
 * `info(info-name, data)`: Fired for additional information items detected by the validator.
 * `exception(message)`: Fired when there is a system error, such as a *File not found* error. `message` contains details about this error.
-All exceptions are outputed to the error console in addition to* this event being fired.
+All exceptions are displayed on the error console in addition to this event being fired.

 ## Writing rules